 When Is The Best Time To Visit Colombia?

-You can really visit Colombia at any time of the year.
-We visited during the some of the rainiest months of November & December and while we did get a fair amount of rainfall, it didn’t usually last for more than a couple of hours (except when we got soaked for 7 hours straight on the Ciudad Perdida trek).
+The great thing about backpacking Colombia is that you can pretty much visit any time of the year.
+We travelled to Colombia during the some of the rainiest months of November & December and while we did get a fair amount of rainfall, it didn’t usually last for more than a couple of hours (except when we got soaked for 7 hours straight on the Ciudad Perdida trek!).

 Colombia’s Amazonian climate means that it can be rainy all year round, but generally the driest months are between December to February.
 Keep in mind that peak season falls around Christmas and New Year’s (and again around Easter).
 During these times hotel prices go up considerably and many tours and activities can also be booked up.